gispos/AvsPmod/readme_LocateFrame.txt

 In both cases it will stop when a match is 100%.

 find_tresh = 3.0
-the same as in LocateFrames tresh1 but is not set and handled differently.
+the same as in LocateFrames thresh but is not set and handled differently.
 Found frame is only displayed if the difference is less than thresh.
 If only one frame with a higher value is found, this will be displayed in the frame properties.